 About This Book

-This repo contains source text for Computer Networks: A Systems Approach, now available under terms of the Creative Commons (CC BY 4.0) license.
+Source for Computer Networks: A Systems Approach is available on GitHub under terms of the Creative Commons (CC BY 4.0) license.
 The community is invited to contribute corrections, improvements, updates, and new material under the same terms.
+While this license does not automatically grant the right to make derivative works, we are keen to discuss derivative works (such as translations) with interested parties.
+Please reach out to email@example.com.

 Like many open source software projects, this one has been seeded with once restricted content: the 5th edition of Peterson and Davie, copyrighted by Elsevier.
 Our hope is that open sourcing this material will both make it widely available and serve as an attractor for new content: updating what’s already there, expanding it to cover new topics, and augmenting the text with additional teaching collateral.